 There are times when your food storage might dwindle, especially after a weather emergency, household move, or Pantry Challenge.
-The bare shelves can be a great time for a fresh start, a chance to restock the pantry in ways better suited to how you live.
+The bare shelves can be a great time for a fresh start, a chance to stock the pantry in ways better suited to how you live.
 Here’s how to do that without breaking the budget.

 Estimated reading time: 7 minutes

-There are going to be times when you need to restock your pantry.
+There are going to be times when you need to stock your pantry.
 Not stock up in the sense of getting ready for a storm or pandemic lockdown, but a start from scratch kind of thing.

 Perhaps you moved house and didn’t bring much if any food from the old house.

 Perhaps you’ve eaten down the pantry to save money.